domosekai/domosekai.github.io/sstp/help.md

   In iOS built-in VPN the option is called *Send All Traffic*.

+  Please note that the DNS servers of the VPN interface may not be used if a default route is not in place.
+  You may need to use IP addresses directly or add an internal DNS domain to access the remote LAN.

 - **Advanced Routing**

   By default, SSTP Connect takes static routes pushed by the remote DHCP server.
 You can disable the function if it causes any trouble.